-On April 3, 2020, the Honorable Roy B. Dalton, Jr., for the United States District Court for the Middle District of Florida, denied the motion for summary judgement filed by homebuilder Defendants, Lennar and US Homes, which had moved for summary judgment on the ground that Plaintiffs’ claims were barred by a 10-year statute of repose that applies to actions founded on the construction of improvements to real property.
-The Court agreed with Plaintiffs’ argument that our action is founded on statutory liability and has no statute of repose.
-The Court's decision on OUC's motion for summary judgement is pending.
+On June 23, 2020, the Honorable Roy B. Dalton, Jr., for the United States District Court for the Middle District of Florida, denied Orlando Utilities Commission’s (OUC) motion for partial judgment on the pleadings, rejecting OUC’s claim that it is entitled to sovereign immunity.
+Prior to that, the court denied homebuilder Defendants’ motion for summary judgment, which argued that Plaintiffs’ claims were barred by a 10-year statute of repose that applies to actions founded on the construction of improvements to real property.

-On August 8, 2019, the Court denied, in large part, Defendants’ motion to dismiss, allowing Plaintiffs to pursue the bulk of their claims in this putative contamination and property damage class action against Orlando Utilities Commission (OUC) for allegedly contaminating the properties of more than 30,000 residents with toxic byproducts from the utility’s coal-fired power plant at the Curtis H. Stanton Energy Center.
+On August 8, 2019, the Court denied, in large part, Defendants’ motion to dismiss, allowing Plaintiffs to pursue the bulk of their claims in this putative contamination and property damage class action against OUC for allegedly contaminating the properties of more than 30,000 residents with toxic byproducts from the utility’s coal-fired power plant at the Curtis H. Stanton Energy Center.

 Oriiginally filed on December 20, 2018, Cohen Milstein and Co-Counsel filed a putative contamination and property damage class action against Orlando Utilities Commission (OUC), a municipally-owned public utility providing electric and water service to Orlando citizens, for allegedly contaminating the properties of more than 30,000 residents with toxic byproducts from the utility’s coal-fired power plant at the Curtis H. Stanton Energy Center.